semgrep/semgrep-docs/docs/semgrep-ci/sample-ci-configs.md

     4. Click **Add Environment Variable** and enter your `SEMGREP_APP_TOKEN`.
 2. Create or edit your `config.yml` configuration file in the repository you want to scan.
 3. Copy the relevant code snippet provided in [Sample CircleCI configuration snippet](#sample-circleci-configuration-snippet).
+4. If your default branch is not `main`, change the occurrences of `main` to the name of your default branch.
 4. Commit the updated `config.yml` configuration file into the `/.circleci` folder in the target repository.
 5. The Semgrep job starts automatically upon detecting the `config.yml` update.

-6. This configuration is ready for full scanning and diff-aware scanning, which scans only changed files in PRs or MRs. You do not need to make additional jobs after this.
+The sample configuration provides jobs for both full scanning and [diff-aware scanning](/docs/semgrep-ci/running-semgrep-ci-with-semgrep-cloud-platform/#diff-aware-scanning), which scans only changed files in PRs or MRs. You do not need to create any other jobs.

-CircleCI by default runs the Semgrep job on all the commits for the project.
+CircleCI runs the Semgrep job on all the commits for the project by default.
 If you want the job to scan only branches that have an associated a pull request open, you can enable the option "Only build pull requests" in **Project Settings** > **Advanced**.

 :::note
-For the default branch and tags, CircleCI always performs the Semgrep CI job on all commits.
+For the default branch and tags, CircleCI always runs the Semgrep CI job on all commits.
 :::

 ### Sample CircleCI configuration snippet